abao1999/Mutual-Information/README.md

-# KL Divergence Neural Estimator
+# Reliable Mutual Information Estimation by Variance Reduction
 new and improved (hopefully)!